 Children's Literature in a Time of National Tragedy, ERIC Educational Reports, by Mei-Yu Lu.

-National Federation for Biblio/Poetry Therapy.
+International Federation for Biblio/Poetry Therapy.
 The Federation sets standards of excellence in the training and credentialing of practitioners in the field of biblio/poetry therapy and maintains a list of credentialed practitioners.

 Abdullah, Mardziah Hayati.
 "Bibliotherapy."
 ERIC Clearinghouse on Reading, English, and Communication Digest #177, December 2002.